gibsonekezie/thedarknativer.github.io/index.md

 I'm a Cloud Engineer currently based in Abuja, Nigeria.
 I enjoy building scalable applications, automating and scripting tasks.

 #### Now
-- Interested in Linux, DevOps, SRE, Network Automation and a little Cyber Security.
+- Interested in Linux, DevOps, SRE, Network Automation and Cloud Security.
 - Looking to contributing on a golang based and cloud native open source projects.

 #### Bio